nextauthjs/next-auth/www/docs/faq.md

 NextAuth.js will generate keys for you, but this will generate a warning at start up.

-Using explict public/private keys for signing is strongly recommended.
+Using explicit public/private keys for signing is strongly recommended.

 ### What signing and encryption standards does NextAuth.js support?